 Education had been pivotal to my mom growing up.
 The daughter of an Irish immigrant and a working-class jack of all trades, she graduated with honors at 16 from St. Catherine’s Academy in the Bronx during the Depression.
-At a time when society expected women to get married and have kids, she was the first person in her family to continue her education, earning a BS in Economics from Hunter College of the City University of New York.
+At a time when society expected women to get married and have kids, she was the first person in her family to continue her education, earning a BS in Business from Hunter College of the City University of New York.
 “The Harvard of the proletariat!” she’d proclaim, whenever she got the chance.

 It was the kind of unabashed pride in family I’d come to expect as the youngest of the clan.
 But my brother’s rejection from Georgetown when I was still in the second grade changed all of that.
 It was a wake-up call to the realities of status and class and introduced me to our family’s narrative about them that became a refrain of the remaining years of my childhood; tales of tough luck, like the one about Georgetown, told by a parent or sibling to cushion life’s slights and disappointments.

 I didn’t buy them.
 I didn’t like the way they made us out to be victims.
 My mother was the smartest person I knew, and my family as good as anyone’s.
 I became bent on proving it by checking off as many of the boxes my siblings had missed, as possible.
 “Getting into a school like Georgetown,” which meant one classified as “most selective,” was the top box.